rsprouse/ultracomm/README.md

    Open it with Visual Studio 2010.
 You will see the ultracomm project in the Solution Explorer pane.

-1. Right-click the ultracomm project, Properties > Configuration Properties > Linker >
-   General > Additional Library Directories > Edit....
-Add the location of the boost libraries, e.g. `C:\local\boost_1_55_0\lib32-msvc-10.0`.
-Click Apply.
-TODO: this should be taken care of by CMake.
-Figure out how to add boost there.

 1. Right-click the ultracomm project and choose 'Build'.
 This will compile `ultracomm.exe`.

 1. Take note of your build configuration, usually shown on the toolbar below the menu bar.